giavinh79/GymTrack/README.md

 - Production error tracking with [Sentry](https://sentry.io/)
 - Uses [Vite](https://vitejs.dev/) as a build tool over Webpack for significant performance increases

-## TODO REFACTORING AND OTHER
+## TODO

-Refactoring:

-- Further break down components
+- Add 404 error page not found for invalid routes
 - Replace majority of `navigate` with accessible links
 - Husky and some CI related stuff

-Other:

 - Add all text to translation files